obsidianmd/obsidian-help/en/How to/Format your notes.md

 ---

-If there is at least one blank line in between list items, the list will be considered as a loose list.
+Create a _loose list_ by adding a blank line between any two list items.

 ```md
 - Item 1